Call for Participation

 Topic #3: "Far Horizon" Networking Ideas: This topic area covers ideas the network research community have been exploring that have just started appearing as areas for the R&E networks to address, from named data networking to virtual networks.

-The Security area focuses on both network and system security topics, including (but not limited to):
+The Security area focuses on both network and system security topics.

 - Major security incidents recently experienced by the community (including DDoS attacks, malware-related challenges, etc.)

 - Applied practitioner-level cryptography and cryptographic currencies (and their impact on campuses and users)